weizhiao/rust-elfloader/README.md

 ```
 It should be noted that mini-loader must be compiled with the release parameter.
 ## dlopen-rs
 [dlopen-rs](https://crates.io/crates/dlopen-rs) is also implemented based on the `elf_loader` library.
 It implements the functionality of dlopen, allowing dynamic libraries to be opened at runtime.
+And it has implemented hot reloading.

 # TODO
 * Support more CPU instruction sets (currently only supports AArch64, Riscv64, X86-64).